afkummer/phd-thesis-results-2021/mk2014-lb/README.md

 This directory contains data regarding experiments with Mankowska et al (2014) MIP model and dataset.
 Most content are logfiles and raw CSVs, as described below.

-For a summary of results, please c.f. file [comparison-cplex-configs.ods](comparison-cplex-configs.ods).
+For a summary of results, please c.f. [comparison-cplex-configs.ods](comparison-cplex-configs.ods).

 ## Description of the experiments